Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 yet programmers need to confront them and possess the knowledge of them implicitly to grasp, develop and debug the high-level program.
-The rejection of abstraction in general and metaprogramming in particular prevents unimpeded clear thinking where it is the most sorely needed;
+The rejection of abstraction in general, and metaprogramming in particular, prevents unimpeded clear thinking where it is the most sorely needed;
 it makes the easy harder and the hard nearly impossible, all for the benefit of giving random neophytes a false sense of comfort.